sedm0784/vim-resize-mode/README.markdown

 <kbd>Ctrl-W</kbd><kbd>+</kbd><kbd>+</kbd><kbd>+</kbd><kbd>+</kbd><kbd>+</kbd><kbd>></kbd><kbd>></kbd>

 Resize Mode is a small, unobtrusive, Vim plugin that makes resizing windows a little easier.
-It streamlines window resizing, by allowing you to repeat resize operations without having to keep telling Vim that you want to resize the window, but it stays out of your way: if you forget it's there, Vim will work completely normally as it always has.
+It streamlines window resizing, by allowing you to repeat resize operations without having to keep telling Vim that you want to resize the window, but it stays out of your way: if you forget it&apos;s there, Vim will work completely normally as it always has.

 ## Installation

 Resize Mode is implemented in pure Vimscript.
-Simply install normally using Vim's [packages](https://vimhelp.org/repeat.txt.html#packages) feature\*, or with your favourite plugin manager.
+Simply install normally using Vim&apos;s [packages](https://vimhelp.org/repeat.txt.html#packages) feature\*, or with your favourite plugin manager.

 <sup>\* See the **Using a single plugin and loading it automatically** subheading.